jaredhowland/caddy-cloudflare/README.md

 # jaredhowland/caddy-cloudflare
 Docker container for setting up a Caddy 2 server with Cloudflare DNS

-The `Caddyfile` assumes you have `PHP-FPM` installed as well and creates some defaults settings to ensure it runs properly.
-You can remove that part of the Caddyfile should you not want that.
+The `Caddyfile` assumes you have `PHP-FPM` installed as well and creates some default settings to ensure it runs properly.
+You can remove that part of the Caddyfile should you not want it.

 # Usage
 ```bash